christyjacob4/web-tech-docs/docs/guide/ajax.md

 * #### Image based Ajax
 * #### Dynamic Scripts
 * #### XHR (XML Http Request)
-XHR is the method that is implemented in most libraries including jQuery, Angular etc. becuase it is really simple to use and also
+XHR is the method that is implemented in most libraries including jQuery, Angular etc. becuase it has a really functional and simple API with event handlers to check for errors etc.

 ## Hidden frames (GET)
 A **\<frame\>** or an **\<iframe\>** is basically like any other html tag but it has a unique property.
 When it's **src** attribute is set, a request is automatically sent to the URI, to fecth this resource.
 And this happens asynchronously without the current page reloading!